Advanced examples#

 from qibocal.auto.mode import ExecutionMode

 The executor is responsible of running the routines on a platform and eventually store the history of multiple experiments.
+The context manager with provides an easy way to connect and disconnect from the platform.

 In order to run an experiment the user needs to specify its parameters.